-295H/296H.
-Honors Independent Study in Political Science.
+PSC-295H/296H.
+Political Science Honors Independent Project 1 & 2.
 (Fall, Winter, Spring).
 By application to the individual instructor and subject to confirmation by the department chair.

-490-497.
+PSC-490-497.
 Independent Study in Political Science.
 (Fall, Winter, Spring).
 By application to the individual instructor and subject to confirmation by the department chair.

-498-499.
+PSC-498-499.
 Senior Project in Political Science.
 (Fall, Winter, Spring).
 Open to seniors in political science.
 Subject to department approval, this requirement may be fulfilled by the completion of original political science research, political action, political art, or applied public policy research.
 The senior project is an intensive two-term research project serving as the capstone experience for the major.
 All senior projects are subject to an oral examination as a requirement for graduation as a major.